 Since the issue of the 2nd edition of this guidance, in 1988, significant changes have taken place regarding regulations on the use of chlorinated solvents in Europe.
 Since the issue of the 3rd edition of this guidance, in 2000, additional care has been taken to illustrate modern equipment in surface and dry cleaning for a safe & sustainable use of chlorinated solvents.
-In this 4th edition the storage part of this guidance has been adapted with recommendations to the use of state-of-the-art equipment.
+The 4th addition of the storage part of this guidance has been adapted with recommendations to the use of state-of-the-art equipment.
+In this 5th edition some additions have been included such as solvents purification, handling of waste solvent and personal protective equipment.